Scroll down to learn more about:

 Child and Teen Library Cards

 Children and Teens are encouraged to get their own library cards, so they can access the youth computers in their respective departments.
-To get a library card, youth must have the signature of a responsible party who lives in Bulloch County.
 As with adults, library cards for children and teens are free.
+To get a library card, youth must have the signature of a parent or guardian who lives in Bulloch County.
+The parent or guardian must sign the library card form, accepting financial responsibility for all fines, as well as lost or damaged items.

 Youth Materials Collection

-We maintain an extensive collection of juvenile and young adult materials, including:
+We maintain an extensive physical collection of juvenile and young adult materials, including:

 - board books

 - easy-early readers